Bigtincan suitor SQN Investors unhappy with potential capital raising

-Dec 8 (Reuters) - Australia's Bigtincan Holdings Ltd BTH.AX said on Thursday top shareholder and suitor SQN Investors in a letter expressed disagreement over its potential capital raising, calling it "highly dilutive" and "value-destructive".
+Dec 8 (Reuters) - Australia's Bigtincan Holdings Ltd BTH.AX said on Thursday top shareholder and suitor SQN Investors (SQN) had expressed its disagreement over a potential capital raising, calling it "highly dilutive" and "value-destructive".

+Last week, the software provider received a buyout bid from private equity adviser SQN, valuing it at A$441.9 million ($296.74 million).
+Bigtincan, however, did not immediately back the bid in view of talks with other interested parties.

-SQN's letter, made public separately, cited a media report stating the Sydney-based software developer's shares were on a halt pending a A$30 million ($20.12 million) placement, only days after the private equity adviser tabled a A$441.9 million buyout offer.
+"We urge you to not pursue any capital raise or do any acquisitions at this time," SQN said in its letter to Bigtincan, referring to a media report that the Sydney-based company's shares were on a trading halt pending a A$30 million placement.

 ($1 = 1.4908 Australian dollars)